Shift Happens: Mixture of Experts based Continual Adaptation in Federated Learning: Experimental Strategy

 \textbf{Distributional Shifts: } We introduce a range of natural and synthetic covariate and label shifts critical for federated learning evaluation.
 In FMoW, covariate shifts emerge from visual differences across geographic locations, while label shifts reflect changes in land use distributions~\cite{jothimurugesan2023federatedlearningdistributedconcept}.
 These represent natural shifts, as we partition the data across different time windows based on temporal metadata.
 For Tiny-ImageNet-C, we group corruption types and randomly sample severity levels across time windows to simulate unpredictable, environment-driven covariate shifts, providing a robust setting to evaluate \ours.
 CIFAR-10-C enables similar shift modeling on a smaller scale using controlled corruptions on weather-specific covariate shifts.
 For FEMNIST and Fashion-MNIST, we simulate synthetic shifts using PyTorch image transformations (e.g., rotation, scaling, color jitter) to induce covariate shifts, and Dirichlet sampling to generate skewed label distributions across time windows.
 This setup allows us to test both robustness and adaptability under user-specific and temporally evolving distributional dynamics, even in visually simpler tasks.
 In each window, 50\% of the participating clients retain their previous data distribution, while the remaining 50\% receive a new distribution, simulating partial population shift over time.

-\textbf{Models}: For each dataset, we use a model architecture suitable for its scale and complexity.
-We apply LeNet-5~\cite{lenet} for FEMNIST and FashionMNIST, DenseNet-121~\cite{huang2018densely} for FMoW, ResNet-18~\cite{resnet} for CIFAR-10-C, and ResNet-50~\cite{resnet} for Tiny-ImageNet-C. These choices reflect standard baselines in the literature.
-For detecting covariate shifts, we leverage encoder-based representations derived from the internal layers of trained party-side models.
-Specifically, we extract feature embeddings from the penultimate (pre-logit) layer of each model architecture—ResNet, DenseNet, and LeNet—as these layers capture rich, task-relevant representations without being biased by the final classification layer.
-For ResNet-18, we use the output of the final average pooling layer (i.e., the layer before the fully connected classifier).
-In DenseNet-121, we extract features from the global average pooling layer at the end of the final dense block.
-For LeNet-5, we use the output from the second fully connected layer just before the final softmax.
-These representations are aggregated per party and per window to form a latent representation per party per time window.
+\textbf{Models}: We select architectures standard for each dataset: LeNet-5~\cite{lenet} for FEMNIST and FashionMNIST, DenseNet-121~\cite{huang2018densely} for FMoW, ResNet-18~\cite{resnet} for CIFAR-10-C, and ResNet-50~\cite{resnet} for Tiny-ImageNet-C. To detect covariate shifts, we extract encoder-based representations from the penultimate (pre-logit) layer of each model, which captures task-relevant features.
+Specifically, we use the final average pooling layer in ResNet-18, the global average pooling after the last dense block in DenseNet-121, and the second fully connected layer in LeNet-5.
+These embeddings are aggregated per party and per window to form latent representations.